Tre Jones NBA Preview vs. the Suns

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Jones, let's dive into some stats and trends to assist you in making good predictions.
+We're going to look at Jones' prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.